potateros/stc18-azureblockchain/README.md

 [https://geth.ethereum.org/downloads](https://geth.ethereum.org/downloads) in
 your virtual machine and download the latest **stable** version for the operating system you have chosen.
-For Windows users, there is no need to check ‘*Development Tools’ *when installing, but it is up to you.
+For Windows users, there is no need to check *‘Development Tools’* when installing, but it is up to you.
 When it is done installing, do the same on your second (and third, and fourth, if you decided to use that many nodes)